Gympie: Attractions

 About 30 minutes' drive east of Gympie is Tin Can Bay, where one can hand-feed Indo-Pacific hump-backed dolphins.
 The feeding is regulated for the protection of the dolphins.

-Gympie and the surrounding area is part of the Great Sandy Biosphere Reserve, listed by UNESCO as a world conservation site.
+Gympie and the surrounding area are part of the Great Sandy Biosphere Reserve, listed by UNESCO as a world conservation site.

 Gympie Cemetery crawls are run by the Gympie Family History Society.
 Participants learn about the town's pioneering families.

 Education

-Gympie has many schools, reflecting its importance as a regional service centre.
-State primary schools include: